mattlima/mooog/README.md

 ## Docs

-Moog is documented in /docs/mooog.html
+Mooog is documented in /docs/mooog.html

 ## Development